ddxgz/swift-restapi/README.md

 Functions
 ---------------
 - Download/upload files from/to Swift
-- Share files with links
+- Share files with links (by tempurl)
 - Provide API for clients of other platforms